- Posted by: RoiAnn Phillips

 Energized by their planning meeting held in Atlanta this summer, Wandy and Sergio affirm that the National Association of CHWs is a powerful work-in-progress.
 Interim Board Members include Mae-Gilene Begay (AZ), Joelisa Castillo (WI), Naomi Cottoms (AR), Ramona Dillard (NM), Durrell Fox (MA), Catherine Haywood (LA), Gail Hirsch (MA), Lisa Renee Holderby-Fox (MA), Maria Lemus (CA), Susan Mayfield Johnson (MS), Floribella Redondo (AZ), Carl Rush (TX), Alise Sanchez (OR), Julie Smithwick (SC), Napualani Spock (HI), Ashley Wennerstrom (LA) and Geoff Wilkinson (MA).
 Katie Sutkowi is consulting, and Anita McDonnell is a non-voting member.
 All involved are excited, passionate, varied in their roles and perspectives, and their purpose for coming together is clear.

-Following is what they shared during the Unity Conference this summer:
+Following is what they shared during the 2017 Unity Conference:

 The purpose of the National Association of Community Health Workers (NACHW) is to unite and represent Community Health Workers (CHWs)—front line public health workers who are trusted members of and/or who have unusually close understandings of the communities they serve—and their allies from other professions, in efforts to promote health equity, social justice, and improved health in diverse communities.
 NACHW serves as a powerful voice to promote the collective interests of this workforce through movement building, policy development, advocacy, training and technical assistance, education, and research.